TonyDTiger/My-Projects/6DOF_Quadcopter_Controller/README.md

 \end{aligned}
 $$

-Note the total rotor lift force acts in the opposite direction of the body frame.
+where the total body lift force varies depending on the attitude of the quadcopter.
+Note that the total rotor lift force acts in the opposite direction of the body frame.

 ### Rotational Dynamics